vegaprotocol/specs/non-protocol-specs/0002-NP-TOKT-token_v2.md

 ## 6. Security and control

-1. It should be possible for the contract owner to be a multisig, an instance of multisig control, or another smart cnotract, if needed
+1. It should be possible for the contract owner to be a multisig, an instance of multisig control, or another smart contract, if needed
 1. The contract owner must not be able to change anything about tokens that have been issued and unlocked
 1. The contract owner must not be able to change the supply of the token
 1. The contract owner must not be able to effect a token contract upgrade